helrond/clbsj.org/_event_series/black-august.md

 sort_order: 1
 published: true
 leadership:
-  - name: 'Nicholas Johnson, CLBSJ Board President'
+  - name: 'Nicholas Johnson, Series Co-Host'
     description: >-
       Nick is a pastor at Raritan Valley Baptist Church, teacher of philosophy and religion at New Jersey City University, and a PhD candidate in New